TechnicianLP/ReAuth/README.md

 Just hit the "Re-Login" Button in the Multiplayermenu and enter your Logindata, after that you will be able to login on your Servers

-I know that entering your Logindata simply into a Mod might sound risky, but thats why i have the Source on GitHub as well as a link to a Java-Decompiler
+I know that entering your Logindata simply into a Mod might sound risky, but thats why i have the Source here

 -http://minecraft.curseforge.com/projects/reauth
 -http://www.minecraftforum.net/forums/mapping-and-modding/minecraft-mods/wip-mods/2555554